 What Is Google Ads for Lawyers?

-Google Ads Management for Lawyers: Research
+Google Ads Management for Lawyers: 12 Tips to Skyrocket Your Campaigns

-Start with Keyword Research
+1. Start With Keyword Research

 If you decide to invest in Google Ads for law firm marketing, you’ll want to conduct keyword research prior to going any further with your ad campaign.
 There are paid keyword tools you can use for this purpose, but if you have a Google Ads account, there is a free tool available for you to use.